-A compote is a simple preparation of fruit and sweetened juice, where the blueberries are cooked briefly with sugar until they release their natural juices, creating a syrup thinner than that of a topping or sauce.
-It's quick, easy, and has a deep flavor.
+A compote is a simple preparation of fruit and sweetened juice.
+In this recipe, the blueberries are cooked briefly with sugar, creating a lighter syrup than that of a topping or sauce.
+It's quick and easy, and you can use fresh or frozen blueberries.
 Use it on pancakes, porridge, muesli, rice pudding, french toast, yogurt, shortcake, and other desserts.

 A compote has two ingredients, fruit and sugar, and even that's debatable because you can make it with just fresh fruit and water, cooking it long enough to let the natural sugars from the fruit be released and sweeten the mixture.